microbus-io/fabric/docs/tech/codegen.md

 package myservice
 ```

 The next step is to create a `service.yaml` file which will be used to specify the functionality of the microservice.
-If the directory contains only `doc.go` or if `service.yaml` is empty, running `go generate` inside the directory will automatically populate `service.yaml`.
+If the directory contains only `doc.go` or an empty `service.yaml`, running `go generate` inside the directory will automatically populate `service.yaml`.

 ## Service.yaml

 In `service.yaml`, developers are able to define the various pieces of the microservice in a declarative fashion.
 Code generation picks up these definitions to generate boilerplate code, leaving it up to the developer to implement the business logic.
+As noted earlier, declarations can be added over time and applied incrementally.

 `service.yaml` include several sections: general, configs, functions, events, types, webs and tickers.
 Combined, these define the characteristics of the microservice.